ibejalon/Terraform_Projects/Udagram/Readme.md

 - Security Group

 ## How is the Udagram repo structured?
-I will explain the function of each folder below.
+I will explain the function of each folder (terraform file) .

 ### File `provider.tf`
 Here, I stated AWS as the cloud provider for this project, and the region is defined in `vars.tf`.